Annexure J for Passport: Complete 2026 Guide & Format

 • Limited Scope: Its legal validity does not extend to other official matters.
 It cannot be used as a substitute for a marriage certificate for foreign visa applications, court proceedings, or inheritance claims.

-• Not a Legal Marriage Registration: Annexure J is a procedural document for passport services and does not equate to legally registering a marriage under Indian law.
+• Not a Legal Marriage Registration: Annexure J is a procedural document for passport services and does not constitute the legal registration of a marriage under Indian law.

 camera near flowers and a map; Annexure J: Success Stories and User Experiences - TerraTern